zack-bitcoin/amoveo/docs/progress_reports/January_2018.md

 Fun Fair's documentation shows that they have a deep understanding of how turing complete state channels will work.

+I can find no plan for channels in zerosum markets

 ### Shards

 [Here is a document explaining sharding in Amoveo](/docs/design/sharding.md).
 Since Amoveo doesn't store any contract state on-chain, sharding is simple.

-Gnosis, Stox, Fun Fair, and Augur use Ethereum, which lacks sharding.
+Gnosis, Stox, Fun Fair, Zero Sum Markets, and Augur use Ethereum, which lacks sharding.

 Bodhi uses QTUM, which lacks sharding.